danielecr/m-golang-rest-mysql/README.md

 ## Folder structure

-`model/` contains the module that access
+`model/` contains the module that access the db `config/` contains module first init()'ed when service go up and running, so the db connection